Kevin Holland

 Kevin Alan Holland (born November 5, 1992) is an American professional mixed martial artist and former kickboxer.
 He currently competes in the Welterweight and Middleweight divisions of the Ultimate Fighting Championship (UFC).
 A professional since 2015, Holland has also competed for Bellator MMA, King of the Cage and Legacy Fighting Alliance.
+As of August 8, 2026, he is #14 in the Meta UFC welterweight rankings.

 Background

 Holland was born in Riverside, California, and raised mostly by his grandparents in Rancho Cucamonga and Ontario.
 His mother has been in and out of jail, meanwhile his father has been incarcerated throughout Holland's life.
 Holland attended Los Osos High School and Chaffey College.
 Holland started martial arts training when he was 16 years old and was a fan of Georges St-Pierre.
 He fell in love with the UFC after watching UFC 100, the first time he had watched the UFC, while visiting his father in Philadelphia.

 Mixed martial arts career

 Early career

 After compiling an amateur record of 5–0, Holland started his professional MMA career in 2015.
 He fought under various promotions such as Xtreme Knockout, Legacy Fighting Championship, King of the Cage, Bellator MMA, Legacy Fighting Alliance and amassed a record of 12–3 prior to his signing by the UFC.